 Top Ten Animals with the Strangest Self-Defense MethodsIn the wild world, it's kill or be killed.
 Organisms need to be strong and clever in order to survive the harsh and cruel nature.
 Luckily, nature has given each organism with special self-defense methods to help them survive, and some of those self-defense methods are just utterly strange...

-No kidding, this ant literally self-destructs when battle with the predator becomes too serious.
-It will violently contract its abdominal muscles, which bursts the mandibular glands, making it explode and spray corrosive venom to the predator
+No kidding, this ant literally self-destructs when battling predators becomes too serious.
+It will violently contract its abdominal muscles, which bursts the mandibular glands, making it explode and spray corrosive venom to the predator.

 Smart, the predator will definitely think the ant is dead.
 Ants can feel pain, but how will they heal after exploding?